bellodox/trucker-wiki-content/App-Deployment.md

 ## Prepare Your Application for Deployment
-Cloud Foundry supports many frameworks and runtimes.
+Trucker supports many frameworks and runtimes.
 Learn about the preparations for each below:

 ###RUNTIME  FRAMEWORK
 * **Javascript:** Node.js
 * **Java / JVM:** Java Spring, Grails, Scala Lift and Play
 * **Ruby:** Rack, Rails or Sinatra

-Cloud Foundry supports these frameworks and runtimes using a buildpack model.
+Trucker supports these frameworks and runtimes using a buildpack model.
 Some of the Heroku third party buildpacks will work, but your experience may vary.
 To push an application using one of these buildpacks use `truck push [appname] --buildpack=[git url]`

 ## Push Your Application to the Cloud
 Before you deploy, you need to decide on the answers to some questions: